ashley7295/Artist_Obsessed/README.md

 2. Obtain your applicaion key from your dashboard https://developer.musixmatch.com/admin/applications

-3. Create `.env` file in your project's root directory and add the api key to the file in this format `musix_api_key = 0000000000000000000000000` where the `0s` represent your applicatoin key
+3. Create `.env` file in your project's root directory if not already created and add the api key to the file in this format `musix_api_key = 0000000000000000000000000` where the `0s` represent your applicatoin key

+## Obtain APISEEDS lyrics API KEY
+1. Sign up for APISEEDS API key here - https://www.apiseeds.com

+2. Obtain your applicaion key from your dashboard https://apiseeds.com/account/dashboard

+3. Create `.env` file in your project's root directory if not already created and add the api key to the file in this format `apiseeds_api_key = 0000000000000000000000000` where the `0s` represent your applicatoin key